 Within the historic city center, you can find everything from elegant cafes inside landmark mansions to modern eateries with creative menus and local institutions that have been around for more than a century.

-Whether you’re longing to indulge in the mouth-watering southern soul food that Savannah is famous for or you’re on the hunt for creative dishes that you can’t find anywhere else, there are plenty of incredible restaurants in Savannah to choose from that will satisfy any craving.
+Whether you’re longing to indulge in the mouth-watering, Southern soul food Savannah is famous for or you’re on the hunt for creative dishes you can’t find anywhere else, there are plenty of incredible restaurants in Savannah to choose from that will satisfy any craving.

-16 Best Restaurants in Savannah You Must Try
+20 Best Restaurants In Savannah, GA, You Must Try

 The Olde Pink House

 Set in a historic mansion dating back to 1771, the Olde Pink House is one of the most famous restaurants in Savannah.

 With an opulent interior embodying the elegant southern charm and a timeless yet innovative menu, the Olde Pink House is the perfect Savannah dining experience for a special occasion or lavish night out.